nikhilsbhat/gocd-cli/docs/doc/gocd-cli_agents_get-all.md

 ### Options

 ```
+      --disabled              when enabled, it fetches only the disabled agents
       --environment strings   list of environment names to filter the agents from
   -h, --help                  help for get-all
+      --name string           agent's name or pattern to match while filtering the results
       --os strings            list of operating system names to filter the agents from
       --resource strings      list of resource names to filter the agents from
 ```